 When you look at all the electric vehicles on the market today, they all look the same.
 Which is to say, not exactly beautiful.
 Most are squat, ugly hatchbacks with some odd design feature or accent.
-None have the smooth look of the Model S, or the capacity for surprise like the Model X. The forthcoming Model 3 has been criticised as being the ugliest of Tesla’s three vehicles.
-But that hasn’t stopped nearly a half million people from forking over their money in deposit to reserve one.
+None have the smooth look of the Model S or the capacity for a surprise like the Model X. The forthcoming Model 3 has been criticised as being the ugliest of Tesla’s three vehicles.
+But that hasn’t stopped nearly a half million people from forking over their money in a deposit to reserve one.